Feyerabend/bb/workbook/ch06/crafting/render/README.md

 And here you enter!

+### Things to consider ..

+We could think of immediate things, like feature enhancements.
 Could you improve on the algorithm that fills the paths?
+It doesn't look any good for the moment.

+More of conditions, iteration variants, other control structures should be implemented, and so on. which in this case could be considered as features ..

 Can you implement stroke so it also make lines thicker than 1?
+What are the requirements from the client?
+Communicate!

-Could you improve on the comunication with the client?
+Could you improve on the communication itself with the client?
 What does the client need?
 More documentation?
-What kind?
+What kind of documentation?
 How should the documentation for the program look like?
-More of conditions, iteration variants, other control structures should be implemented, and so on.
+It is still unclear ..

+How would you consider your progress?
+What is worth keeping from the session with the client?
+Separate your prototypes from you production code .. later on in the process.
+Prototypes have been really the only ones so far in the code, even the "new" design could be considered as prototype--testing ideas, but so far not settled the code as permanent.